zuohuahua/Elastos.RT/Docs/getting_started.md

 1. Enter the build environment:
    ```
-   $ source ~/Elastos.RT/Setup/SetEnv.sh linux
+   $ source ~/Elastos.RT/Setup/SetEnv.sh linux_64
    ```
    or
    ```
    $ source ~/Elastos.RT/Setup/SetEnv.sh
    ```
-   and then choose the index number of the "linux" item from the numbered list
+   and then choose the index number of the "linux_64" item from the numbered list

 2. emake
    ```